Teams, tales and tips – a guide to the local game

 That proved the last time Kickers and VfB crossed paths.
 Kickers play at the Waldau-Stadion, or Gazi-Stadion auf der Waldau, near Stuttgart’s TV Tower, accessed from the Waldau stop on the U7 and U8 lines, or Ruhbank (Fernsehturm) on the U15 line.

 After the war, VfB came into their own, earning major success in the early 1950s, the 1980s and 1990s.
 An unexpected title win in 2007 broke the Bayern monopoly.
-While VfB haven’t yet repeated the feat, they’re expected to be top-half Bundesliga finishers every season.
+While VfB haven’t yet repeated the feat, they were expected to be top-half Bundesliga finishers every season until a recent stint in the Zweite.

 Stuttgart Airport is 13km (8 miles) south of the town centre, served by S2/S3 S-Bahn trains that leave from just below Terminal 1 for the main train station (every 15mins, journey time 30mins, single €3.60/day ticket €10.10).
 A taxi should take 15mins and cost about €30.